Spotted: A Swarm Of Ladybugs So Huge, It Showed Up On National Weather Service Radar

 The large echo showing up on SoCal radar this evening is not precipitation, but actually a cloud of lady bugs termed a "bloom" #CAwx pic.twitter.com/1C0rt0in6z— NWS San Diego (@NWSSanDiego) June 5, 2019

-On the radar, the cloud of insects looked like a "light rain storm" — not quite the density of a severe thunderstorm, she says.
+On the radar, the cloud of insects looked like a "light rainstorm" — not quite the density of a severe thunderstorm, she says.
 They were flying about a mile above the ground, she said, in the cloud that was about 10 miles wide.

 The mass of beetles was spotted heading south just before 9 p.m. on Tuesday night.
 The weather watchers lost sight of the cloud overnight, and the ladybugs' current location isn't clear.